DSpeichert/cloudvcl/documentation/docs/instructor.md

 ```

 ### Install Packages (Linux Only)
 A Linux package is an item (which can take form of a script, text file, license, etc.) that installs a piece of software through the package manager into your system.
 Install packages by inserting one package name per line.
-You can search for packages and their names here: http://packages.ubuntu.com/.
+You can search for Ubuntu packages and their names here: http://packages.ubuntu.com/.
+For CentOS packages, please use think link: https://centos-packages.com/7/.
+Click where it says `All Packages` to view a list of all packages available with a brief description on CentOS.
 This feature is only for Linux-based images (NOT Windows).

 ### Update Package Lists on Boot (Linux Only)
 By selecting yes, it will update the list of available packages and their versions, but does not install or upgrade any packages.
 This feature is only for Linux-based images (NOT Windows).